“This post may contain affiliate links. Please read my disclosure for more info.

 - Your net worth – the most important indicator of your financial health.

 The easiest way I’ve found to keep an eye on everything is through the free app Personal Capital.
-Whether you’re sitting in your car on your lunch break, or on the couch at night, you can glance at the dashboard and get a quick overview of everything.
+Whether you’re on your lunch break, or on the couch at night, you can glance at the dashboard and get a quick overview of every one of your accounts, under one umbrella.

 I’m still surprised that Personal Capital is completely free.
-It’s such a stress reducer knowing that I’m okay this month, but I also know what to do to ensure I’m okay 15 years from now.
+It’s such a stress reducer knowing that I’m okay this month, but I also have a good idea of how I’ll be 15 years from now.

 You know why most budgets fail?